tristanpenman/mini-pgm/README.md

 ## Usage

-A demo program has been included in `bin/pgm`.
-It makes use of all of the basic classes included in the gem.
+Demo programs have been included in `./bin`.

+Tests can be run using `rspec`.

 ## License